escopecz/veetr/firmware/readme.md

 - Each client receives independent data stream
 - No limit on number of concurrent connections (within BLE stack limits)

+#### BLE Discovery Security Mode

+For enhanced security when deployed on boats, the ESP32 implements a button-activated discovery mode:

+**Default Behavior:**
+- BLE advertising is automatically disabled after 5 minutes of operation
+- Device becomes "invisible" to BLE scanners for security
+- Ideal for unattended deployment on boats in marinas or at anchor

+**Manual Discovery Activation:**
+- Press and hold the BOOT button (GPIO0) for 1+ seconds
+- Built-in LED (GPIO2) turns on to confirm discovery mode is active
+- BLE advertising enabled for exactly 5 minutes
+- Press BOOT button again to deactivate early if needed

+**Security Benefits:**
+- Prevents unauthorized BLE scanning when device is unattended
+- Perfect for marine environments where device may be left alone for hours/days
+- Only advertises when intentionally activated by user
+- Visual LED confirmation prevents accidental activation

 ### BLE Troubleshooting

 #### Common BLE Connection Issues

 - **Can't find the Luna_Sailing BLE device**
+  - **First**: Press and hold the BOOT button (GPIO0) for 1+ seconds to activate discovery mode
+  - Verify the built-in LED (GPIO2) turns on (discovery mode active)
   - Make sure the ESP32 is powered on and fully booted (wait 15-20 seconds)
   - Try restarting the ESP32 by pressing the reset button
   - Move closer to the ESP32 - BLE range is typically 10-30 meters in open space
   - Ensure you're using a supported browser (Chrome, Edge, or Opera)
   - Check that Bluetooth is enabled on your device
+  - **Remember**: Discovery mode expires after 5 minutes - press BOOT button again if needed

 - **Browser shows "Bluetooth not supported" error**
   - Make sure you're using Chrome, Edge, or Opera (not Safari or Firefox)